sjkadali/FriendlyChat/README.md

 # InstagramReactApp
-This is an instagram app created using MERN stack.
+This is an instagram app created using React and Firebase.